Why you will love the Australian Open Tennis Qualifying Tournament

 Why we love the Qualifying Singles Tournament

-We started hosting professional tennis players, their partners, and coaches competing at the Australian Open in 2008 and have continued to this day.
-It has given us a unique insight into the world of professional tennis.
+We started hosting professional tennis players, their partners, and coaches competing at the Australian Open in 2008, which has given us a unique insight into the world of professional tennis.

 Some years, this involved the qualifying tournament.
 Much as every player would love to walk straight into the Asia Pacific Grand Slam, entry via ‘Qualies’ into the main draw is particularly exciting for us all.